-The 2019 Super Bloom
+The 2019 Super Bloom - Phenomenon

-Last year, the hillsides east of Interstate 15 in Lake Elsinore exploded with color in late February as a Super Bloom covered more than 1,600 acres of hillsides in and near the City.
+In 2019, the hillsides east of Interstate 15 in Lake Elsinore exploded with color in late February as a Super Bloom covered more than 1,600 acres of hillsides in and near the City.
 The "Super Bloom" attracted hundreds of thousands of visitors and lasted through early April 2019.

 However, this was a unique occurrence in the City.
 While the area has had beautiful wildflower blooms in the past, they have not been as expansive.
 In late 2018 and early 2019, the City of Lake Elsinore had as much as 20 inches of rain.
 This coupled with cooler temperatures and elevated wind led to the significant 2019 Super Bloom.